Category: Knitting and crochet

 Beginner-friendly tutorial showing you how to knit an ear warmer.
 This really simple design is also perfect for knitters looking to get through their stash.

+Head warmer for beginners.
 How to knit an ear warmer.
 Knitting for beginners.
 Image shows a woman wearing a garter stitch headband.
 Ear warmer knitting tutorial.
 Learn to knit.

 Need a quick gift for a friend?
 Knit an ear warmer!